carbon-language/carbon-lang/docs/designs/language-design-overview.md

 possible to explicitly pass a deduced type parameter, instead the call site should cast or convert the argument to control the deduction.
 The explicit type is passed after a runtime parameter.
-While this makes that type unavailable to the declaration of the runtime parameter, it still is a true type and available to use as a type even within the remaining parts of the template function declaration.
+While this makes that type unavailable to the declaration of _that_ runtime parameter, it still is a _template_ parameter and available to use as a type even within the remaining parts of the function declaration.

-> **Note**: there is an important open question about how to distinguish between
-> a non-type parameter of a template function which is a normal runtime
-> parameter and one which must trigger instantiation and become available in the
-> function as a compile time constant.
-Currently, the most appealing technique
-> is an annotation of the parameter itself, but we still don't have a very
-> appealing suggestion for how to spell this annotation without making the
-> declaration excessively verbose.
-An alternative would be to give up on the
-> single-parameter sequence and require the template parameters to be separate
-> so the above becomes `template fn Convert[Type: T](Type: U)(T: source) -> U`
-> and the call becomes `Convert(Float)(i)`.

 #### Specialization

 An important feature of templates in C++ is the ability to customize how they end up specialized for specific types.
-Carbon also supports this for templates:
+Because template parameters (whether as type parameters or function parameters) are pattern matched, we expect to leverage pattern matching techniques to provide "better match" definitions that are selected analogously to specializations in C++ templates.
+When expressed through pattern matching, this may enable things beyond just template parameter specialization, but that is an area that we want to explore cautiously.

-> TODO: lots more work to flesh this out needs to be done...
+> **TODO:** lots more work to flesh this out needs to be done...

 #### Constraining templates with interfaces